NEW BOOKS: readings, and other goings-on …

 Calgary, Thursday, September, 14, 7PM, Owls Nest Books, Elbow Dr. & 50 Ave SW.

-It has been interesting to look over my last (five) books choosing work for the new, selected, Fabric of Day, and to see images and words repeating.
+It has been interesting to look over my last (five) books choosing work for the new, and selected, Fabric of Day, and to see images and words repeating.
 So much about “time,” and the prairie air we breathe, and live within.
-You can see an interview about the book, and about writing at www.queenmobs.com

 To Persona or Not, an exploration: Visual Art, Philosophy and Jungian psychology, MacKenzie Art Gallery, April 14, 7:00 PM, 2016